 The Deli is a bistro-style, laid back dining joint with a kids lunch menu.

 The Rhone Homestead Buffet is for private functions and conferencing.
 Farm Shop and Butchery as well.

 Services: Activities include farm tours and vineyard tours, horse riding, cellar tours and even MTB trails.

 Tree House for kids with a wooden structure to play on and loads of activities.

-Accommodation: Farm Stay where you get to laze around in renovated Cape Dutch cottages.
+Accommodation: Farm Stay where you get to laze around in renovated Cape Dutch cottages and now a Tented Camping experience.
 Book your stay here.

 Who should visit: Families, foodies and active travelers